David Anderson (media executive)

 David Newton Anderson (born 1970 or 1971) is an Australian media executive.

-In May 2019, he commenced a five-year term as the managing director of the Australian Broadcasting Corporation.

 Early and personal life

 After his parents divorced when he was two years old, he was raised by his mother while they were both living in a small unit in the Adelaide suburb of Seaton.

 When his mother remarried, Anderson and his mother relocated to his stepfather's hobby farm in the Mount Lofty Ranges in February 1983 when Anderson was aged 12, just prior to the Ash Wednesday bushfires.

 After his mother divorced his stepfather five years later, she and Anderson relocated from Adelaide to Melbourne so she could be closer to her sister.

 In a 2018 interview, Anderson said his mother had struggled with mental illness and that his stepfather, who established a spring water business, "turned out not to be a very nice man".
 Despite this, Anderson has fondly recalled enjoying his teenage years on the property, where he mended fences, chopped wood, learnt how to use a chainsaw, learnt how to drive, rode PW50 motorcycles and attempted to catch snakes.

 Anderson had an early ambition to become a pilot until he discovered he was colour blind.
 He then wanted to become a marine biologist but his asthma prevented him from scuba diving.
 He then had an interest in studying engineering.

 Some of Anderson's early jobs included working as a kitchenhand, working in a bakery/ice cream store, and working behind a bar.
 He then gained employment as a cycle courier.

 Anderson's mother died in 2014.

 He has been married twice and has four children - a son and daughter from his first marriage, and a son and stepson with his second wife.

 Anderson sometimes gets confused with other ABC employees of the same name.
 This includes an ABC camera operator called David Anderson and former ABC Capricornia breakfast presenter David Anderson.